datacarpentry/image-processing/_episodes/09-contours.md

 As before the contours for the objects are drawn in red, while the bounding boxes for the contours are drawn in green.
-These rectangles were found with the `cv2.boundingRect()` method call, which takes a contour as its parameter.
+These rectangles were found with the `cv2.boundingRect()` function call, which takes a contour as its parameter.
 You can see that the rectangles are oriented so that the rectangle sides are perfectly vertical or horizontal.
 So, if the objects in the image are rotated significantly from that perfect orientation, the bounding boxes will not have